-The subject site is located within the Escarpment Area District, just west of Centretown.
+The subject site is located within the Escarpment Area District, just west of Centretown in the City of Ottawa.
 The Escarpment District is situated in the northwest section of downtown.
 The district follows the natural escarpment that runs between Upper Town and LeBreton Flats.
 The district is generally bounded by LeBreton Flats on the west, the Garden of the Provinces on the north and east, Bay Street on the east and Laurier Avenue on the south.
 Atop the escarpment the land uses are predominantly residential with some commercial and institutional uses.
 This area is characterized by a series of high-rise buildings ranging from 12 to 23 storeys in height and pockets of low-rise residential buildings, many of which are heritage buildings that support commercial uses.
 The northern boundary of the district is characterized by the historic institutional buildings of the Cathedral Hill Heritage Conservation District, which includes Christ Church Cathedral, the rectory, and other church-related buildings.
 Several older homes in this area have been converted for office uses.
 Below the escarpment, the LeBreton Flats area is currently undergoing significant development as the largest undeveloped area within Ottawa's downtown core.
 While much of this area is currently under construction or vacant, over time the area will emerge as a mixed-use district comprising of mid- and high-rise residential, commercial and entertainment uses.
+Maximum building heights under the Secondary Plan in this area are permitted upwards of 30 - 40 storeys.